 Focus on car and real estate leases

-The purpose of our article is to share some common interpretation and implementation challenges observed on the Belgian market in the (initial) application of IFRS 16.
+The purpose of our publication is to share some common interpretation and implementation challenges observed on the Belgian market in the (initial) application of IFRS 16.

 The application of IFRS 16 introduces significant changes and challenges for many companies, not only in terms of financial reporting but also from an operational point of view.
 As of 1 January 2019, the new lease standard requires to account for almost all leases on balance sheet of the lessee.

-The article is not meant to cover all potential aspects of IFRS 16 and focuses on the situation of the lessee.
+The publication is not meant to cover all potential aspects of IFRS 16 and focuses on the situation of the lessee.